 - 2.1 Safeguarding is everyone's responsibility.
 As such it does not rest with the Designated Safeguarding Lead (DSL) and their deputies to take a lead responsibility in all of the areas covered within this policy. - 2.2 Safeguarding processes are intended to put in place measures that minimise harm to children.
 There will be situations where gaps or deficiencies in the policies and processes we have in place will be highlighted.
-In these situations a review will be carried out in order to identify learning and inform the policy, practice and culture of the school. - 2.3 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 2.4 All young people in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
+In these situations, a review will be carried out in order to identify learning and inform the policy, practice and culture of the school. - 2.3 Safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 2.4 All young people in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
 The staff will listen to the young person, take their worries seriously and share the information with the designated safeguarding lead. - 2.5 In addition we provide young people with information of who they can talk to outside of school both within the community and with local or national organisations who can provide support or help. - 2.6 As a school, we review this policy at least annually in line with Department of Education and Local Safeguarding Childrens Partnerships.

-3 The Role of school and college staff

-- 3.1 All school staff play an important part in Safeguarding as they are in a position to identify concerns early, provide help for the young people in the school and prevent concerns from escalating. - 3.2 All staff in the school are responsible for providing a safe environment in which children can learn and be educated.

-- 3.3 Each school and school site has a designated safeguarding lead (and deputies) who provide support to staff to carry out their safeguarding duties and who liaise closely with other relevant services. - 3.4 The designated safeguarding leads (and deputies) are:
+- 3 The Role of school and college staff - 3.1 All school staff play an important part in Safeguarding as they are in a position to identify concerns early, provide help for the young people in the school and prevent concerns from escalating. - 3.2 All staff in the school are responsible for providing a safe environment in which children can learn and be educated.
+All staff are responsible for ensuring that each young person within the schools are able to recognise what is wrong and how to share with staff if they are not able to verbally. - 3.3 Each school and school site have a designated safeguarding lead (and deputies) who provide support to staff to carry out their safeguarding duties and who liaise closely with other relevant services. - 3.4 The designated safeguarding leads (and deputies) are: